tonyli1121/Reddit-Analysis/index.md

 Now we are able to answer `research question 4`.

-`Q4:` According to the first bar chart, we see that as we remove more active users, the % of existence decrease.
+`Q4:` According to the first bar chart, we see that as we `remove more active users`, the % of existence `decreases`.
 This means that the `active users` are `important in constructing network`. **The more activer users we exclude, the less likely a path will exist.** Pie plotting on the full analysis after filtering the top1% further supported this.
-As the `% Existence` decreased from 99% to 55%.
+As the `% Existence` decreased from `99% to 55%`.
 Hence, **the active users indeed act as an important role in connecting users together**.

-However, looking at the second bar chart, we see that among existed paths, avg(pathlen) did not change much after we remove top 1% active users.
+However, looking at the second bar chart, we see that among existed paths, `avg(pathlen) did not change` much after we `remove top 1% active users`.
 Hence, **the active users affect path length, but not as much as they connect users**

 ## References: